 It’s no wonder you’ll see the mid fade with slick back hairstyle everywhere.
 It’s an incredibly flattering cut because it subtly frames your features while making your face look longer and more balanced.
 Plus, women consider the slick back to be one of the sexiest haircuts for men.
 Even better, it’s easy to style too as the structure is built into the cut itself.
 All you need is some clay or pomade, and you can create a look that’s perfect for work, a night out, or when you need to impress.

-2. Mid Fade + Natural Waves
+12. Mid Fade with Natural Waves

 Make the most of your hair’s naturally wavy texture by combining it with a mid fade.
 Wavy hair is often thicker and harder to manage than straight hair, so a mid fade is a great choice.
 That’s because it will give your locks some structure while keeping your face as the focus.
 Plus, your curls will be under control – all you need is some defining spray, and you’re good to go.

-3. Mid Fade + Faux Hawk
+13. Mid Fade with Faux Hawk

 If you want to try out the faux hawk in a subtle way – or work your way up to the real thing – try teaming it with a mid fade.
 The difference between this style and a classic faux hawk is in the disconnection.
 A mid fade tapers the faux hawk into a gradient, allowing you to get the same punk effect but with a more casual feel.How do you cut a mid fade haircut?

-4. Mid Fade + Hard Part
+14. Mid Fade with Hard Part

 Those looking for a unique cut could try the mid fade with a hard part.
 Inspired by the 1920s, the style combines a sharp, wide, razored parting with an equally sharp fade.
 To make the most of the contrast between skin and hair, it looks best on guys with dark hair and fair skin.
 And because it’s such an attention-grabbing style, you’ll need to make sure you use pomade to keep every hair in place.
 Plus, regular visits to the barber are necessary to ensure the cut remains super clean and defined.

-5. Mid Fade + Mohawk
+15. Mid Fade with Mohawk

 The mohawk is a classic men’s hairstyle for a reason.
 It has an attitude, intensity, and a rock’n’roll vibe like no other.
 Put a new twist on the style by pairing it with a mid fade.
 The look works particularly well if you want to combine your mohawk with a beard, as it will connect the two in a cool way.
 A mid fade will also give your mohawk a stylish feel.

-6. Mid Fade + Fringe
+16. Mid Fade with Fringe

 For a modern take on the ’60s bowl cut, try a mid fade with a fringe.
 Instead of a soft gradient, this look involves keeping the hair longer on top – but still finishing at the same place as a classic mid fade.
 When it comes to styling a fringe, sweeping it to the front is very flattering.
 It creates a symmetric effect that balances features and makes your face look more square.

-7. Mid Fade + Line Up
+17. Mid Fade with Line Up

 If you’re looking to make a bold statement with your hair, a mid fade with line up will make sure all eyes are on you.
 Your barber can get creative with this look, shaving in different shapes and lines to create the final effect.
 However, pairing a line up with a mid fade means the cut has more structure and will look even more striking from the side than it does from the front.

-8. Mid Fade + Blowout
+18. Mid Fade with Blowout

 The cool contrast of a blowout and a mid fade will earn you some attention.
 It’s all about height and volume at the crown of your head, paired with super smooth faded sides.
 For those reasons, it suits men with more angular features.
 To get the structural look of this hairstyle, leave your hair fairly long on top then use some pomade to hold it in place.

-9. Mid Fade + Short Curls
+19. Mid Fade with Short Curls

 A mid fade is a great way to show off short curls.
 As the rest of your hair is already short, the mid fade will blend perfectly with your natural waves.
 Because the mid fade means there’s very little hair on the side of your head, all eyes will be on your curls.
 Plus, as there’s less hair overall, it’s a very manageable curly style.

-10. Mid Fade + Quiff
+20. Mid Fade with Quiff

 How do you cut a mid fade haircut?